 In Article 78 proceedings, courts have allowed abeyance of pending proceedings until petitioners have had the opportunity to conduct limited discovery on the issues subject to a CPLR § 408 order.
 Matter of Soc.
 Serv.
 Empls.
 Union, Local 371, AFSCME, AFL-CIO v.
-City of

-N.Y., 2010 NY Slip Op 33326(U), ¶ 7 (N.Y.
+City of N.Y., 2010 NY Slip Op 33326(U), ¶ 7 (N.Y.
 Sup.
 Ct.
 2010).
 This is especially true where facts necessary to oppose a motion may exist but are within the exclusive knowledge or control of the moving party.
 Id.

-Therefore, Plaintiff-Petitioner respectfully requests that the Court holds Defendants-Respondents' cross-motion to dismiss in abeyance pending the outcome of this motion for limited discovery and time to complete this limited discovery.
-Defendants-Respondents' cross motion to dismiss cannot be decided without limited discovery on the economic nature of Bitcoin and whether the Regulation was promulgated in an arbitrary and capricious fashion.
+Therefore, Plaintiffs-Petitioners respectfully request that the Court holds Defendants-Respondents' current cross-motion to dismiss in abeyance pending the outcome of this motion for limited discovery and time to complete this limited discovery.
+Defendants-Respondents' cross-motion to dismiss cannot be decided without limited discovery on the economic nature of Bitcoin and whether the Regulation was promulgated in an arbitrary and capricious fashion.
 As stated before, there is a significant disagreement as to the nature of Bitcoin and whether or not it should be considered a "financial product or service."
 This is at the heart of the issue in determining whether the cross-motion to dismiss should be granted or denied.
 Further, the items being requested are under the exclusive knowledge or control of Defendants-Respondents.
 This motion for limited discovery will clear up matters that could cause the cross-motion to dismiss to be denied.
 Therefore, we believe abeyance pending the outcome of this motion for limited discovery and time to complete the limited discovery should be allowed.

-Therefore, Plaintiff-Petitioner respectfully requests that the Court hears this cross-motion first on March 16, 2017, when the Court is scheduled to hear Defendants-Respondents' cross-motion to dismiss.
-Furthermore, would the Court grant this cross-motion for limited discovery, Plaintiff-Petitioner respectfully requests that a hearing on Defendants-Respondents' cross-motion to dismiss be scheduled at a later date, once Plaintiff-Petitioner has had an opportunity to honor the Courts' discovery order pursuant to this cross-motion for limited discovery.
+Therefore, Plaintiffs-Petitioners respectfully request that the Court hears this crossmotion first on August 31, 2017, when the Court is scheduled to hear Defendants-Respondents' current cross-motion to dismiss.
+Furthermore, would the Court grant this cross-motion for limited discovery, Plaintiffs-Petitioners respectfully requests that a hearing on Defendants-Respondents' current cross-motion to dismiss be scheduled at a later date, once Plaintiffs-Petitioners have had an opportunity to honor the Courts' discovery order pursuant to this cross-motion for limited discovery.

-In the alternative, Plaintiff-Petitioner respectfully requests that, during the March 16, 2017 hearing, the Court hears this cross-motion for limited discovery before hearing Defendants-Respondents' cross-motion to dismiss.
+In the alternative, Plaintiffs-Petitioners respectfully requests that, during the August 31, 2017 hearing, the Court hears this cross-motion for limited discovery before hearing Defendants-Respondents' cross-motion to dismiss.